Guild Classes 2025

 Maximum 6 participants

-Dates: Starts Thursday 26 June, runs every Thursday until 24 July
+Dates: Thursday 26 June and Thursday 3 July

 Time: 7-9pm